PPTMiao/VMG/README.md

 2. We solve line 4 (find NE of the game) in our Algorithm 2 using OMWU - Algorithm 2 in [Cen et al., 2022](https://arxiv.org/pdf/2210.01050).
 We compute $f_t$ in line 5 by minimizing the objective with 100 Adam steps.

-Duality gap v.s.
-Number of iterations (Averaged over 3 random seeds) on randomly generated Markov games.
+Below is the Duality gap v.s.
+Number of iterations (Averaged over 3 random seeds).
 ![Duality gap v.s.
 Number of iterations (Averaged over 3 random seeds)](vmg_avg_duality_gap.png)

-Our empirical results demonstrate that the duality gap decreases significantly over iterations, confirming that the VMG a good Nash Equilibrium approximation within a reasonable number of iterations.
+Our empirical results demonstrate that the duality gap decreases significantly over iterations, confirming that the VMG finds a good Nash Equilibrium approximation within a reasonable number of iterations.